cloverleaf/web/README.md

 ## Software used for development

-Github's [atom.io](https://atom.io/) is my text editor of choice.
+Microsoft's [VS Code](https://code.visualstudio.com/) is my text editor of choice.

 All minimization is done using [Prepros](https://prepros.io).

 I use [GitKraken](https://www.gitkraken.com/) as my git GUI.

 ## Libs / tools

 Thanks to [RealFaviconGenerator](https://realfavicongenerator.net) for making a glorious website that makes making favicons easy.

-More thanks go out to shinnn's [isogram](https://github.com/shinnn/isogram) for the snazzy tracking code.

 [GitHub Corners](https://github.com/tholman/github-corners) by Tim Holman under the MIT license